Acqua Alta, one of the most misunderstood aspects of life in Venice

 On the 4th of November 1966, the high water reached a staggering +194cm over the sea level, covering 90% of Venice surface.
 Saint Mark’s square got drowned by 115cm of water, as if the lagoon had taken over the heart of the city.
 That day, for the first and last time, the Acqua Alta became a real danger to the life of the inhabitants of the lagoon.
 The inhabited islands of Pellestrina and San Piero, which separate the Adriatic Sea from the Venice Lagoon witnessed the sea level rise over their stone dams.
 You can see some pictures of the most terrible acqua alta ever in the Venetian history here.

 Does the acqua alta causes any problems to the inhabitants?

 There are people living on the ground floor and the shops are all on the ground floor, therefore an exceptional acqua alta does indeed cause quite some problems to the inhabitants.
 Everything needs to be lifted (fridges, couches, wardrobes, goods… everything!), and after the (salty!) acqua alta is over, the place has to be immediately aired and cleaned completely.
 This is very annoying for everyone, but it really becomes a huge problem for older people.
 At the same time, you should go to work or do your exams, since it is not considered an “emergency” case.

 Can't people do something about it?

-The acqua alta can not be blocked with a bulkhead, because the water will come up from the pavements and the shower for example.
-The only way to block it is by completely isolating the house with a “vasca” (“tub“): the whole floor of the house/shop is destroyed, a hole is digged at a specific depth and then fully waterproofed, and then the the floor is re-built.
-The cost of such an operation can easily be over 100.000€.
+The acqua alta can not be blocked with a bulkhead because the water will come up from the pavements and the shower for example.
+The only way to block it is by completely isolating the house with a “vasca” (“tub“): the whole floor of the house/shop is destroyed, a hole is dug at a specific depth and then fully waterproofed, and then the floor is rebuilt.
+The cost of such an operation for a small/medium sized apartment can easily be over 100.000€.

 Is the phenomenon of the Acqua Alta scientifically studied?